 My guest writer this week is Dr. Wolf-Dieter Seiffert, president of the world-renowned Urtext publishers G. Henle Verlag.
 This light-hearted story takes place at the famous beer festival and features several rather well-known composers; written by Dr. Seiffert, it was first published on the G. Henle Verlag blog.
-You can read the original, here, which has been directly translated from the German version.
 Over to Dr. Seiffert…

 Yesterday evening I was once again sitting in the party tent at the world-famous Munich Oktoberfest with a good Mass Bier***).
 Facing me sat four rather odd-looking men who introduced themselves as “perennial musicians”.
 I didn’t really quite catch their names (for the band in the tent was very loudly playing “music”).
 But their appearance and their speech certainly seemed somehow weird to me, in fact, “old-fashioned” – then suddenly it hit me, WHO they were, sitting at my table.
 Hard to believe, but for sure!!